Understanding Machine Learning

 Choosing the right machine learning model is crucial to achieving accurate results.

 Model training involves training the selected machine learning model on the preprocessed data.

 Model evaluation involves testing the trained model on a separate set of data to measure its accuracy.

 Machine learning has numerous real-world applications.
 Here are some examples:

-Machine learning algorithms can be trained to recognize objects in images, which has numerous applications, such as facial recognition, security systems, and self-driving cars.
+Machine learning algorithms can be trained to recognise objects in images, which has numerous applications, such as facial recognition, security systems, and self-driving cars.

 Natural Language Processing

-Machine learning algorithms can be trained to process and analyze natural language, which has applications in chatbots, voice assistants, and language translation.
+Machine learning algorithms can be trained to process and analyse natural language, which has applications in chatbots, voice assistants, and language translation.